hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/USERGUIDE.md

 **Full replay** deploys every object in the snapshot in dependency order.

 **Scoped replay** lets you pick a single topology.
-The tool resolves the dependency tree - the topology's SSL settings, security policy, service chains, and services — and replays only those objects.
-Other topologies in the snapshot are skipped.
+The tool resolves the dependency tree: the topology's SSL settings, security policy, service chains, and services, and replays only those objects.

 ### What happens during replay